-- (a) Locational Standards for any P-1, B-1, B-3, B-5P, B-6P, CC, MU-1, MU-2 or MU-3, zones as well as any Supportive Uses in the ED zone: - (1) On a corner lot, vehicular use areas shall not be in the front yard. - (2) On all other lots a maximum of two (2) bays of surface parking with a single drive aisle, or a vehicular use area of up to sixty (60) feet in depth as measured perpendicular to the street, whichever is greater, shall be permitted between the building and the street, except otherwise prohibited by a maximum setback. - (3) Connection Standards: - a.
-Internal pedestrian walkways shall be required and meet the following standards: - i.
+(a) Locational Standards for any P-1, B-1, B-3, B-5P, B-6P, CC, MU-1, MU-2 or MU-3, zones as well as any Supportive Uses in the ED zone:

+- (3)Connection Standards: - a.
+Internal pedestrian walkways shall be required and meet the following standards. - i.
 A minimum of five (5) feet wide where there is no vehicular curb overhang.
-Walkways shall be a minimum of seven (7) feet where there is vehicular curb overhang. - ii.
+Walkways shall be a minimum of seven (7) feet where there is vehicular curb overhang.

+- ii.
 Extend from the vehicular access point to the building entrance(s). - iii.
 Directly connected to all adjacent rights-of-way. - b.
 For projects with two or more buildings, internal vehicular and pedestrian walkways shall be provided between vehicular use areas. - c.
 Where internal pedestrian walkways are required to cross a drive aisle at a distance of greater than twenty-four (24) feet, raised pedestrian crossing shall be utilized.
 A minimum vertical deflection of six (6) inches shall be utilized as part of the raised pedestrian crossing. - d.
 Parking islands where utilized as part of a pedestrian pathway within a parking lot, shall be grade separated by a minimum six (6) inch curb.
 Pavement markings shall not be utilized as a substitute. - e.
-Primary internal drives shall connect to established internal drives on adjacent properties to create cross-access and thru connections. - (b) Locational Standards for any B-2, B-2A, B-2B zone: - (1) There shall be no vehicular use areas located in the front yard or side street side yard. - (2) Connection Standards: - a.
-Internal pedestrian walkways shall be required and meet the following standards: - i.
-A minimum of five (5) feet wide where there is no vehicular curb overhang.
+Primary internal drives shall connect to established internal drives on adjacent properties to create cross-access and thru connections. - (b) Locational Standards for any B-2, B-2A, B-2B zone:

+(2) Connection Standards:

+- a.
+Internal pedestrian walkways shall be required and meet the following standards: - A minimum of five (5) feet wide where there is no vehicular curb overhang.
 Walkways shall be a minimum of seven (7) feet where there is vehicular curb overhang. - ii.
 Extend from the vehicular access point to the building entrance(s). - iii.
 Directly connected to all adjacent rights-of-way. - b.
-For projects with two or more buildings, internal vehicular and pedestrian access shall be provided between vehicular use areas. - d.-Parking islands where utilized as part of a pedestrian pathway within a parking lot, shall be grade separated by a minimum six (6) inch curb.
+For projects with two or more buildings, internal vehicular and pedestrian access shall be provided between vehicular use areas. - c.
+Parking islands where utilized as part of a pedestrian pathway within a parking lot, shall be grade separated by a minimum six (6) inch curb.
 Pavement markings shall not be utilized as a substitute. - d.
 Primary internal drives shall connect to established internal drives on adjacent properties to create cross-access and thru connections. - (c) Locational Standards for any B-4, 1-1, I-2, or ED zone:

+(2)Connection Standards:

-- (1) There shall be a maximum of two (2) bays of surface parking with a single drive aisle, or a vehicular use area of up to one hundred twenty (120) feet in depth as measured perpendicular to the street, whichever is greater. - (2) Connection Standards: - a.
-Internal pedestrian walkways shall be required and meet the following standards: - i.
-A minimum of five (5) feet wide where there is no vehicular curb overhang.
+- a.
+Internal pedestrian walkways shall be required and meet the following standards: - A minimum of five (5) feet wide where there is no vehicular curb overhang.
 A minimum of seven (7) feet where there is vehicular curb overhang. - ii.
 Extend from the vehicular access point to the building entrance(s). - iii.
 Directly connected to all adjacent rights-of-way. - b.
 For projects with two or more buildings, internal vehicular and pedestrian access shall be provided between vehicular use areas. - c.
 Parking islands where utilized as part of a pedestrian pathway within a parking lot, shall be grade separated by a minimum six (6) inch curb.
 Pavement markings shall not be utilized as a substitute. - d.
 Primary internal drives shall connect to established internal drives on adjacent properties to create cross-access and thru connections.